orthorhombic/two-body/README.md

 * Map resolution

-With time, additional inputs will be set up to fine tune the output for the user's preferences
+With time, additional inputs will be set up to fine tune the output for the user's preferences Initial output samples are included as the attached image files.